WheelhouseCMS/Demo-Theme/README.md

 =========================

 This theme powers the [Wheelhouse CMS](https://www.wheelhousecms.com) demo site located at http://demo.wheelhousecms.com.
 It is based on the [Inspiration theme by MixerTheme](http://themeforest.net/item/inspiration-premium-xhtmlcss-template/539797) (available on [ThemeForest](http://themeforest.net/)).
+Both ERB and Haml versions are included.

 Installation
 ------------

-Download the theme files into a new folder (e.g. `demo`) inside your Wheelhouse themes folder.
+Download the themes files into your Wheelhouse themes folder.
 Also ensure that you have installed the required plugins (see below).